sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 ### Features

 - Turn Sensu into a super-powered Prometheus metric poller with Sensu's [publish/subscribe model][9] and [client auto-registration (discovery)][10] capabilities.
-- Use Sensu [environment variables and secrets management][11] to avoid exposing metrics endpoint authentication information.
 - Configure your Sensu instance to deliver the collected metrics to a time-series database like InfluxDB or Graphite.
+- Keep metrics endpoint authentication information secure with Sensu [environment variables and secrets management][11].

 ## Sensu Prometheus Pushgateway Handler